Hanami (film): Festival screenings

 The film premiered in the Concorso Cineasti del Presente at the 77th Locarno Film Festival.
-It was subsequently screened in the Vanguard competition at the 2024 Vancouver International Film Festival, where it received an honorable mention for the Vanguard Award.
-It was also screened in the First Feature competition at the 2024 BFI London Film Festival.

-In 2025, the film appeared at the New Horizons Film Festival in Wrocław in the "Smart7" section.
+It was subsequently screened in the Vanguard competition at the 2024 Vancouver International Film Festival, and in the First Feature competition at the 2024 BFI London Film Festival, and at the 2024 Chicago International Film Festival.
+In 2025, it was also shown at festivals including the Göteborg Film Festival, Solothurner Filmtage, and the New Horizons Film Festival in Wrocław.